-Fast forward a few months, three terrifying phone and Skype interviews, and countless dollars flying out of my bank account, and I am in Los Angeles!
+Fast forward a few months, three terrifying phone and Skype interviews, countless dollars flying out of my bank account and I am in Los Angeles!
 I am settled into my apartment and have begun exploring the city.

 On my very first day, I thought I would be helping out on some big film set or sharing stories with the stars.
-No. I was putting together an Ikea desk and organizing banker boxes.
-But did I complain or make it seem like I was not interested?
+No. I was putting together an Ikea desk and organizing banker boxes, but did I complain or make it seem like I was not interested?
 Absolutely not.
-I was as eager as ever and you bet I put together the best desk that city had ever seen.
+I was as eager as ever, and you bet I put together the best desk that city had ever seen.
 Once your supervisor trusts you more, your jobs will get bigger and bigger! (mine definitely did!)

 This is crucial.
 Although I did not befriend that many other interns, I did make friends with both of my supervisors and the CEO of the company.
-Be friendly, work hard, and stay professional.
+Be friendly, work hard and stay professional.

 Although this is not about the job itself, it is very important.
 I ended up being in Los Angeles, thinking it was the most perfect place for me.
 After my summer as an intern, I realized that even though I loved where I was working, Los Angeles was not for me.
 I would not have known this without my internship.
 It gave me a chance to work and live in LA without any strings attached.
-LA does look good on a resume in the film world though!
+LA does look good on a resume in the film world, though!
 Internships are the best way to get a taste of what life will be like after graduation.
-It gives you a foot in the door at a company, new skills, and a brighter outlook on life.
-Make sure you are taking it seriously, working your hardest, and jumping on every opportunity!
+It gives you a foot in the door at a company, new skills and a brighter outlook on life.
+Make sure you are taking it seriously, working your hardest and jumping on every opportunity!